PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 ^^^^^^^^^^^^^^^^^^
 .. versionadded:: 4.2

-Reponses that were marked as 'variable'.
+Responses that were marked as 'variable'.
 This could be because of EDNS Client Subnet or Lua rules that indicate this variable status (dependent on time or who is asking, for example).